plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 In Plausible Analytics, you can click on the number of current visitors to enter the "Realtime" dashboard and see what pages current visitors are viewing, referral sources that sent them to your site, completed goals and other details.

 This is especially useful in those cases where you have a spike in traffic and want to understand what that is caused by.
-When I see an unusually high number of active visitors on site, I enter the realtime view and view the referral sources and the top pages.
+When I see an unusually high number of active visitors on site, I enter the realtime view and look at the referral sources and the top pages.

-This can help identify when your content is being shared on social media, when you have a new link pointing or when your site has been submitted to a large aggregator or niche forum.
+This can help identify when your content was shared by an influential person in social media, when you have a new link pointing to your site or when your post has been submitted to a large aggregator or a niche forum.
 Then you can go and join the conversion wherever it is taking place.

 ## Referral Source